ShiivamSinghChauhan/Customer_Behavior_Analysis/replit.md

 ## Overview

 This is a comprehensive AI-powered customer behavior analysis application built with Streamlit.
 The system processes e-commerce transaction data to provide deep insights into customer behavior, segmentation, predictive analytics, and actionable business recommendations.
-The application is designed to handle synthetic e-commerce datasets and provide a full-featured analytics dashboard for business intelligence.
+The application includes advanced features for real-time data streaming, NLP sentiment analysis, A/B testing, and automated anomaly detection.

 ## System Architecture